Zum Inhalt springen

 : Families in Germany report children's skin and respiratory illnesses linked to damp, mouldy housing

 Families in Germany report their children develop skin conditions and respiratory issues linked to damp, mould-infested housing, according to a BBC investigation published April 23, 2026.
-The report highlights cases where infants scratch incessantly due to eczema flare-ups, with parents attributing the outbreaks to persistent mould growth in rental properties.
-One mother described finding mouse … Weiterlesen …
+The report highlights cases where infants scratch incessantly due to eczema flare-ups, with parents …

 Merz Demands Faster Pension Reform to Expand Private and Occupational Coverage in Germany